REF-VLM: Triplet-Based Referring Paradigm for Unified Visual Decoding: Introduction

-In this work, we present \textbf{REF-VLM}, an end-to-end framework that enables unified multi-task training, contrasting with existing models that require separate stage-wise training for different tasks, thereby enhancing semantic consistency.
-To encode diverse user interactions, we introduce a novel \textit{parameter-free Mask-Guided Aggregation} scheme.
-Additionally, we propose a \textit{Latent Embeddings Router} and \textit{Parallel Group Hungarian Matching} to handle multi-task and multi-granularity decoding scenarios effectively.

-As illustrated in \Cref{fig:compare-ref} (b), conventional Vision Language Models (VLMs) \citep{rasheed2024glamm, lai2024lisa,visionllmv2} typically generate responses in a simplistic ``\texttt{Visual Concept} + \texttt{Referring token}" format, which proves inadequate for complex multi-granularity scenarios.
-To address even more challenging visual decoding tasks as shown in \Cref{fig:compare-ref} (c), we introduce the \textbf{Triplet-Based Referring Paradigm (TRP)}, which enforces explicit generation of three core components: (1) visual concept, (2) decoding type, and (3) referring tokens, organized through a structured special token framework.
-The inherent compositional nature of the triplet structure endows TRP with a ``one-fits-all" capability, effectively handling complex multi-task and multi-granularity scenarios.
-To further enhance the precision of structured text generation, we introduce \textit{Visual Decoding Chain-of-Thought (VD-CoT)}, which requires the model to first overview the image and summarize task-relevant information before generating TPR-compliant responses.
-The synergistic combination of VD-CoT and TRP significantly improves model performance and accuracy across multi-task visual decoding scenarios.
+As illustrated in \Cref{fig:compare-ref}(b), existing vision–language models (VLMs) \cite{rasheed2024glamm, lai2024lisa,visionllmv2} typically decode visual units (e.g., bounding boxes and masks) using a simplistic “\texttt{Visual Concept} + \texttt{Referring Token}” format, which is insufficient for complex, multi-granularity scenarios.
+To tackle more challenging visual decoding tasks (\Cref{fig:compare-ref}(c)), we propose the \textbf{Triplet-Based Referring Paradigm (TRP)}, which explicitly generates three components—(1) visual concept, (2) decoding type, and (3) referring tokens—via a structured special-token framework.
+Owing to its compositional triplet design, TRP provides a “one-fits-all” capability for unified multi-task and multi-granularity visual decoding.